-Twice weekly lateral flow device (LFD) testing is carried out by staff and above to help identify asymptomatic cases.
+Twice weekly lateral flow device (LFD) testing is carried out by staff to help identify asymptomatic cases.
 Anyone displaying any symptoms of coronavirus are not permitted on the premises

-Most staff, and eligible pupils, have now received both Covid19 vaccines.
+Most staff, and eligible pupils, have now received both Covid19 vaccines, along with booster doses, where applicable.
 All individuals are encouraged to take up their vaccine, including any booster vaccination, where appropriate.
 This offers very good protection against the virus to reduce spread and also reduces the chance of a person becoming severely unwell.